holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.1 Partner Relationships

 The Organization may grant Partner status to anyone who has agreed to enact all of the responsibilities and duties of a Partner defined in this Constitution, thus creating a ***“Partner Relationship”*** between that person and the Organization.
-Any promises either party makes as part of that grant become part of that Partner Relationship, and may only later be changed with the other party's consent.
+Any other promises either party makes as part of that grant become part of that Partner Relationship, and may only later be changed with the other party's consent.
 However, either the Organization or a Partner may terminate their Partner Relationship without the consent of the other party, and doing so immediately ends that person's rights and responsibilities as a Partner.

 ### 4.2 Working Agreements